How To Write A Postgraduate Personal Statement

 Best of luck with your application if you're applying for a Masters degree.
 If you have any of your own tips you'd like to share on writing the personal statement, please post them below!

-Editor's note: This post was originally published in 2013, but has been updated for 2019 to reflect changes in advice on applying for a Masters course.
+Editor's note: This post was originally published in 2013, but has been updated for 2023 to reflect changes in advice on applying for a postgraduate university course.